amdla/Wordle/readme.md

-# Hey, you can download just the Wordle.exe file and try it out!
+# Hey, you can download just the Wordle.exe file and try it out yourself!

+## Required java version 17+